 The visuals are accompanied by written words, some of which have been sprayed on, others scratched or written with pen into the top layers of paint.
 The words are often erratic thoughts about contemporary life that are inserted into the historical landscape.
 The artist paints, sprays, writes, wipes and scrapes away until he reaches the right balance of chaos.
 These multiple layers of fairytale, dreamlike structures make up the apex of the artist’s artistic expression.

-Kinki Texas typically exhibited his work in unconventional spaces, including the factory of an abandoned mattress factory in his hometown of Bremen and a ghost town in the middle of the desert in Texas.
-More recently, his works can be found in galleries across the globe, including Denmark, Italy, Germany, Poland, Switzerland, Turkey, and the United States.
+Kinki Texas was born Holger Meier in Bremen, Germany, in 1969.
+His alias originated from an exhibition that he titled “Kinki Texas Graffitis.”
 He has been exhibiting his work since the late 1980s and has worked with digital techniques since the ‘90s, specializing in three-dimensional animation, video installations, and music videos.
 He received his Master’s Degree in cultural studies and philosophy from the University of Bremen in 2005, where he later received a Ph.D. in philosophy.
-Kinki Texas currently lives and works in Bremen.
+Kinki Texas currently lives and works in Bremen, Germany.

 Follow This Artist